Rapid Deployment Vaccine Collaborative: Open-source clinical trial design

 In April 2022, RaDVaC published a proposal for a novel vaccine clinical trial design, called a "step-up challenge trial".
 The proposed model is intended to validate immuno-efficacy of broad-spectrum vaccines, including pan-coronavirus vaccines, but subjecting ("challenging") study participants to multiple related pathogens with different degrees of pathogenicity.

-Funding and Awards
+Funding and awards

-In December 2021 ACX Grants announced that RaDVaC had been awarded USD $100,000 "to make open-source modular affordable vaccines."
-In May 2022 RaDVaC tweeted it had been awarded USD $2.5 million from Balvi, a moonshot anti-covid effort established by Vitalik Buterin.
+In December 2021 ACX Grants announced that RaDVaC had been awarded US$100,000 "to make open-source modular affordable vaccines."
+In May 2022 RaDVaC tweeted it had been awarded US$2.5 million from Balvi, a moonshot anti-covid effort established by Vitalik Buterin.